kingarthurdavis78/startup/README.md

 - Use GPT to generate questions
 - Prompt the user for a response to a question
 - Display responses from other users
-- Users vote on other user's respsonses
+- Users vote on other user's responses
 - Results are persistently stored

 ---